 If you are unable to create images or find them on the internet, you can outsource this activity to a graphic designer by writing them an image brief clearly stating your expectations.

-Content outline example laid out for your reference
+Content outline example

 Let’s expand on this sample content outline with an example and see what it looks like.